KleeGroup/front-end-spa/README.md

 ## Launch an api in order to simulate the app
 * `npm run api` will launch a server on `localhost:8080`

+## Generate the code documentation
+* `npm run doc` will launch docco and serve it into the docs directory, which is by the way not commited.
 ## Wiki
 In order to fully understant the concepts in this application you can have a look on the [wiki](https://github.com/dtklee/front-end-spa/wiki)